brainlife/docs/docs/user/tutorial.md

 ## Visualize Dataset

-Any datasets stored in Brainlife can be visualized using Web-based and Native (via Web-VNC) visualization Apps registered for specific datatypes.
-To launch a visualizer, click on the visualizer icon (:fa-eye:) at the top of dataset dialog.
+All visualization on Brainlife is donee Cloud side.
+THis means that data seets do not have to be moved from their storage location to the user browser.
+Any datasets stored in Brainlife can be visualized using Web-based and Native (via [Web-VNC](https://en.wikipedia.org/wiki/Virtual_Network_Computing)) visualization Apps registered for specific datatypes.
+To launch a visualization program, click on the visualizer icon (:fa-eye:) at the top of dataset dialog.

 For example, `neuro/anat/t1` datasets can be visualized by the following set of Visualization Apps.